TheCOBRALab/Knotergy/README.md

 Knotergy computes the free energy of a given structure
 ## System Requirements
-HFold needs a 64bit Linux or macOS operating system to run
+Knotergy needs a 64bit Linux or macOS operating system to run

 ### Software Requirements:
 - CMake 3.15 or greater
 - ViennaRNA 2.7.0

 ### ViennaRNA package installation
-You will need to install ViennaRNA package in order to compile HFold
+You will need to install ViennaRNA package in order to compile Knotergy

 1. Download the ViennaRNA package from [ViennaRNA-2.7.0.tar.gz](https://github.com/ViennaRNA/ViennaRNA/releases/download/v2.7.0/ViennaRNA-2.7.0.tar.gz) or using the command-line